Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 Type: _string_

 An internal reference for notification creator to track the notification in the future.
-Could be a case number or another id.
+Could be a case number or another identifier.
 It is recommended, but not required, that the sender's reference is unique within the organization's notification orders.

 #### resourceId